stealthBS/demo1-repo/Alarms.md

 - [ ] Some Youtube Links of SSC : [1](https://youtu.be/fPb87QgWYlw), [2](https://www.youtube.com/live/94XqSNLdtM8), [3](https://www.youtube.com/live/QRaXDJJxFuI), [4](https://youtu.be/hqp0g8s9iu0), [5](https://www.youtube.com/live/E5p8HrUDjgk), [6](https://youtu.be/TA5Yoe229kQ), [7](https://youtu.be/pzwdt8IW7Nw), [8](https://youtu.be/qvEM_2Xup98), [9](https://www.youtube.com/live/vmz-ZN8YuyA).
 - [ ] Go through the **Admit Card** details & [**exam instructions**](https://ssc.gov.in/api/attachment/uploads/masterData/NoticeBoards/ac_general_instructions_21072025.pdf) in details, read them.
 Understand everything's meaning by using ChatGPT or Grok.
 - [ ] Ready **bag** for exam day : Water bottle (transparent), cap, ~~NO mobile~~, 2-Admid cards, 2 pass-photo, id card proof, Sanitizer, Biscuit, Night 2 chappati, etc.
-- [ ] **21/Sept - 8 AM Exam** : no toilet, only 2 Admit-Cards, only 2 pass-photo, no cap, Mobile silent, Bag keeping, Gate checking, Roll & Room finding.
+- [ ] **21/Sept - 8 AM Exam** : no toilet, only 2 Admit-Cards, Aadhaar Card ID, only 2 pass-photo, no cap, Mobile silent, Bag keeping, Gate checking, Roll & Room finding.
 Exam begin.
 - [ ]
 - [ ] Thyrocare area visit, price check, peak hour.
 - [ ] ChatGPT : when we are going for full body check in an empty stomach where they will take some ml of blood sample from us, here what are the things we need to take care, or what are the thing we need to take care before & after.
 And after giving the blood sample what we can do.